Heat Pump Refrigerant Charge & Efficiency: A BC Homeowner's Guide

 An incorrect refrigerant level directly harms your heat pump's efficiency, forcing it to work harder and consume more electricity to heat or cool your home.
 Both an undercharge (too little refrigerant) and an overcharge (too much) create significant problems.
 This leads to higher FortisBC bills and unnecessary strain on the system's components, potentially leading to premature failure.

 A low refrigerant charge, often caused by a leak, is the most common issue.
 When the system is undercharged, there isn't enough refrigerant to absorb and transfer heat effectively.
 In winter, this means less heat is brought into your home.
 In summer, less heat is removed.
 The compressor runs longer to try and compensate, which is the primary driver of increased energy use.
 An overcharged system is just as problematic, creating excessive pressure that can damage the compressor and reduce efficiency.
+You may also find our article on Heat Pump vs. Ductless Mini-Split vs. Central AC: Which helpful.

 | Issue | Impact on Efficiency | Other Consequences |